-Credible offers no guidance in the mortgage buying process.
-Our current pre-approval form flow asks users all required questions needed to gauge users buying power through assets and income.
-Personal details are collected to create a dashboard they land on once the form is complete.
-We find users confused and abandoning the dashboard after going through the above lengthy pre-qualification form experience.
+At the time, Credible did not offer guidance in the mortgage buying process.
+The pre-approval form flow asked users all the required questions to gauge their buying power through assets and income, and personal details were collected to create a dashboard on which users landed once the form was complete.
+Our analysis revealed that many users became confused and abandoned the dashboard after navigating the lengthy pre-qualification process.

-Credible has what is called a pre-approval form flow.
-It's a fancy way of saying when a user comes to our website curious about mortgage options, they fill out a 3 part form containing their current property and hosing details, financial assets, and personal information.
-This is used to generate a pre-approval number based on available data.
-It is Credible's best guess without having to run a hard credit check.
-We do this to help users understand their potential buying power and use that to guide them through their search process.
+Credible features a pre-approval form flow—a streamlined process designed for users curious about mortgage options.
+When visitors arrive on our website, they complete a three-part form covering their current property and housing details, financial assets, and personal information.
+This data is used to generate a pre-approval number—a best-guess estimate that doesn’t require a hard credit check.
+The goal is to help users understand their potential buying power and guide them through the home search process.

 The main question through out research was what potential features could solve current user pain points experienced in our flow.
 We held brainstorming sessions and mapped out task analysis, user journeys, and our current flow to hypothesize what features could solve those pain points.
 Features were broken up into segments based on where a user might be within their home buying journey.